schollz/spotifydownload/README.md

 Unlike other downloaders, there are no dependencies (other than ffmpeg which will automatically be installed onto your system when running the first time).

+**Disclaimer:** Downloading copyright songs may be illegal in your country.
+This tool is for educational purposes only and was created only to show how Spotify's API can be used to download music from YouTube.
+Please support the artists by buying their music.

 # Install

 Get the [latest release](https://github.com/schollz/spotifydownload/releases/latest) or install with `go get`: